OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Methodology

-\textbf{Shrinking} Ideally, a size-fixing or even size-increasing strategy would enable $\boldsymbol{x}_\mathrm{opt}$ to save more knowledge on the landscape.
-Especially at the early stage of optimization, a suitable size of $\boldsymbol{x}_\mathrm{opt}$ improves the diversity of solutions by capturing rough distribution from a global viewpoint.
-However, as iteration goes on, refining $h(\boldsymbol{x})$ with a large size of $\boldsymbol{x}_\mathrm{opt}$ could be very slow and be trapped into a ``tug-of-war", especially when the problem is multi-modal.
-Thus, considering the search budget, we design a shrinking strategy to balance E-E trade-off over the number of training iterations.

-The shrinking strategy gradually and smoothly reduces the size of $\boldsymbol{x}_\mathrm{opt}$ to push OPT-GAN to focus on the region of interest.
-The size $K$ of $\boldsymbol{x}_\mathrm{opt}$ at t\emph{th} function evaluations is defined as follows
+Ideally, a size-fixing or even size-increasing $\boldsymbol{x}_\mathrm{opt}$ could save more knowledge about the landscape.
+Especially at the early stage, a large $\boldsymbol{x}_\mathrm{opt}$ improves the diversity of solutions from a global point of view.
+However, as optimization goes on, refining $h(\boldsymbol{x})$ with a large $\boldsymbol{x}_\mathrm{opt}$ could be trapped into a tediously long ``tug-of-war", especially when the problem is multi-modal.
+Thus, considering the search budget, we design a shrinking strategy to balance E-E trade-off over time.
+This strategy gradually and smoothly reduces the size of $\boldsymbol{x}_\mathrm{opt}$ to push OPT-GAN to focus on the interest region.
+The size $K$ of $\boldsymbol{x}_\mathrm{opt}$ at the $t^{th}$ number of function evaluations ($FEs$) is defined as follows {